theAmbassadorsLAB/Timesync-Client/README.md

 ===

+<a name="server.request_time_offset"></a>**request_time_offset** ( )
+Request the server to initiate the sync process and estimate a time offset.
+This will initiate a series of ping request from the server to the client to estimate the clock offset.
+Once the estimation has been established the server will send a 'clockOffset' message and the client will fire a 'syncestablished' event.

+Note: if the 'autoInitSync' config property is set to true (default) and a time offset has not previously been established, a time offset request will automatically be made on a succesfull server connection.

+===

 <a name="server.room_properties_changed"></a>**room_properties_changed** ( ) : Object _(private)_
 A Server initiated message to indicate that some or all room properties have changed.